jayyx2/WUG-Dashboard-Utility/ReadMe.txt

 the default dashboards.
 It is set to read-only, should not be modified, and needs to be in the same directory as the .exe.

-If encounter any problems or have questions, e-mail jalberino@ipswitch.com.
-Enjoy!
+If encounter any problems or have questions, e-mail jason@wug.ninja Enjoy!

 --Jason